Programme Highlights

 sustainable urban planning principles, demonstrating how infrastructure can

 coexist with environmental and societal needs.
-Moreover, the new cavern-based
+Moreover, while the new

-facility will reduce the overall footprint of the plant by half, making it the
+cavern-based facility will reduce the plant’s overall footprint by half, it

 Environmental